-Electronic mobile devices of any kind are not allowed during a test or examination.
-Students are required to turn off and secure any electronic mobile device in their bag which is to be placed under the chair while a test/exam is in progress.
-Any student observed with an electronic devise during a test/exam may be reported to the Undergraduate Office for a potential breach of Academic Honesty.
+Electronic mobile devices of any kind are not allowed during a test or examination unless the device is authorized to complete the exam.
+This course will be delivered in an online format and therefore electronic devices (e.g., tablets, laptops) are permitted during class time for course-related purposes.
+It is expected that you would complete tests/exams in a manner that does not require consulting an unauthorised source during an examination.
+Any student identified using an electronic devise during a test/exam in an unauthorized way may be reported to the Undergraduate Office for a potential breach of Academic Honesty.